Singles event

 A singles event with a cocktail party-type atmosphere is also sometimes referred to as a mixer.
 However, the term "mixer" can also refer to a networking event in general and not just one geared towards singles.

 Logistics

-Singles' events are frequently run by organizations focused on building stability in their areas, such as religious organizations and community groups.
+Singles' events are run by organizations focused on building stability in their areas, such as religious organizations and community groups.

 Some local businesses, sports teams, and cultural establishments also hold singles events.

 The themes of singles events can cover a broad spectrum.
 These can include, for example, ski trips, Academy Award viewing parties, dinners, holiday parties, art gallery visits, and Valentine's Day mixers.

-Some of the most strongly attended such events are the Christmas Eve parties targeted at young Jewish singles in major cities in North America, particularly the Matzo Ball and its large city competitors.
+Some single events are the Christmas Eve parties targeted at young Jewish singles in major cities in North America, particularly the Matzo Ball and its large city competitors.

 Singles' events have been an area of particular growth in singles-related commerce.

 Praise

 Singles events have been praised as "ideal settings for meeting people" because attendees are ostensibly present to meet someone and are open to the idea of becoming romantically attached.